Where does your bank stand?

 The Problem for the Big Four

-Almost two years ago Oxfam first alerted our big four banks that they are connected to companies linked to agriculture and land grabs overseas in our Banking on Shaky Ground report .
+Almost three years ago Oxfam first alerted our big four banks that they are connected to companies linked to agriculture and land grabs overseas in our Banking on Shaky Ground report.
 These cases frequently involve violence and intimidation, forced evictions and the destruction of crops.
 Land grabs have long-term consequences on the lives of affected people.

 Hundreds of families were forcibly removed from their homes in 2010–2011 to make way for the sugar crop.
 Families were evicted without compensation, or with figures as low as $50 for land that once provided them with food and a livelihood.
-There have been food shortages because resettlement sites were located on infertile land and destruction of community forests and crops.
+There have been food shortages because resettlement sites were located on infertile land and destruction of community forests and crops, and many community members are now in debt.

 In July 2014 it was announced that Phnom Penh Sugar had suddenly repaid its loan to ANZ.
 ANZ has now left the communities high and dry.
 The community points out that ANZ has profited from its link to land grabs.
 They are calling on the bank to make amends and to take action that leads to meaningful change that helps them to rebuild their lives.

-Our new 2016 report goes into much more detail on issues that should have alerted the bank beforehand to problems connected with PPS, as well as the bank’s response to the case since Oxfam reported on this case in 2014.
-Oxfam’s 2014 report also outlined 10 additional cases of ANZ involvement between 2009–2013 with companies accused of land grabbing.
-Two years later, the bank has yet to response in any substantial way to these allegations.
+Our 2016 report goes into much more detail on issues that should have alerted the bank beforehand to problems connected with PPS, as well as the bank’s response to the case since Oxfam reported on this case in 2014.

 Is the ANZ adopting Zero Tolerance for Land Grabbing?